Floor 3, Susan and John Hess Family Gallery and Theater

 Jointly organized with our community partners the LGBT Center and The Door with UnLocal, Inc., join us for an evening of resource-sharing and artmaking dedicated to immigrant and undocumented communities.
 Youth, families, teachers, and community members are invited to participate in a “know your rights” training, explore An Incomplete History of Protest: Selections from the Whitney’s Collection 1940–2017, and meet artist Juan Antonio Olivares, whose exhibition Juan Antonio Olivares: Moléculas explores family, immigration, and contemporary politics.

 This event is free and no registration is required—just drop in!

-The main entrance of the museum is accessible with elevator access to all floors.
-All gender restrooms are available on floors -1, 3, 5, and 8.
-Service animals welcome.
-The Hess Theater is equipped with an induction loop and infrared assistive listening system.
-Accessible seating is also available.
-The Hearst Artspace is equipped with induction hearing loops and infrared assistive listening systems.
-If you have questions about accessibility, or requests for accommodations, please email email@example.com or call (212) 671 1823 (relay calls welcome).
-Learn more about access services.
+The Susan and John Hess Family Theater is equipped with an induction loop and infrared assistive listening system.
+Accessible seating is available.
+If you have questions about accessibility, or requests for accommodations, please email email@example.com or call (212) 671-1823 (relay calls welcome).